makerdao/community/governance/votes/Executive vote - April 16, 2021.md

 * Add contract "MCD_CLIP_CALC_LINK_A" - Contract preforming the LINK-A price calculator function.
 * Remove contract "MCD_FLIP_LINK_A" - Previous contract setting the LINK-A liquidation parameters.

-Contract addresses and updates may be found in the [Collateral Onboarding Updates Rocket.Chat](https://chat.makerdao.com/channel/collateral-onboarding-updates-ext).
+Contract addresses and updates may be found in the [Collateral Onboarding Updates Rocket.Chat Channel](https://chat.makerdao.com/channel/collateral-onboarding-updates-ext).

 Further details and rationale can be found in this [thread](https://forum.makerdao.com/t/mip45-liquidations-2-0-liq-2-0-liquidation-system-redesign/6352) or by browsing the [Liq2.0 Tag](https://forum.makerdao.com/tag/liq-20) in the forum.